Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Maximum manifold capacity representations

 So, $||\boldsymbol{\sigma}(\boldsymbol{C})||_1 = ||\boldsymbol{C}||_*$ is maximized \comment{(the singular values have the least sparse distribution)} when the centroid vectors have maximal norms (bounded above by 1, since they are the centroids of unit vectors), and are orthogonal to each other.
-As we saw above the centroid norms is a linear function of within-manifold similarity.
+As we saw above the centroid norm is a linear function of within-manifold similarity.
 Similarly, $||\boldsymbol{\sigma}(\boldsymbol{Z}_i)||_1 = ||\boldsymbol{Z}_i||_*$ is minimized \comment{(the singular values have the most sparse distribution)} when the within-manifold similarity is maximal.
-So, both terms in the objective encourage object manifold compression (in the simple case described above the effect is nearly mathematically equivalent).
-Surprisingly, this implies the first term alone encapsulates both of the key ingredients of a contrastive learning framework, and we do observe that simply maximizing $||\boldsymbol{C}||_*$ is sufficient to learn a useful representation.
-This is because the compressive role of \say{positives} in contrastive learning is carried out by forming the centroid vectors, so the objective is not positive-free even with $\lambda=0$.
+Thus the single term $||\boldsymbol{C}||_{*}$ encapsulates both of the key ingredients of a contrastive learning framework, and we will demonstrate below that simply maximizing $||\boldsymbol{C}||_*$ is sufficient to learn a useful representation.
+This is because the compressive role of ``positives'' in contrastive learning is carried out by forming the centroid vectors, so the objective is not positive-free.
 For example, if only a single view is used the objective lacks a compressive component and fails to produce a useful representation.
-In Appendix \ref{appendix: iMMCR} we demonstrate empirically that this implicit form effectively reduces $||\boldsymbol{Z_b}||_*$ So, all three factors which determine the manifold capacity (radius, dimensionality, and centroid correlations) can be elegantly expressed in an objective function with a single term, $-||\boldsymbol{C}||_*$; therefore we simply drop the second term from Eq. \ref{MCObjective} entirely.
+In Appendix \ref{appendix: iMMCR} we demonstrate empirically that this implicit form effectively reduces $||\boldsymbol{Z_b}||_*$ by comparing to the case where $||\boldsymbol{Z_b}||_*$ is minimized explicitly.
+So, all three factors which determine the manifold capacity (radius, dimensionality, and centroid correlations) can be succinctly expressed in an objective function with a single term, $-||\boldsymbol{C}||_*$.

+\textbf{Computational Complexity.} Evaluating the loss for our method involves computing a singular value decomposition of $\boldsymbol{C} \in \mathbb{R}^{d \times B}$ which has complexity $\mathcal{O}(Bd \times \text{min}(B, d))$, where $B$ is the batch size and $d$ is the dimensionality of the output.
+By comparison, contrastive methods that compute all pairwise distances in a batch have complexity $\mathcal{O}(B^2d)$ and non-contrastive methods that involve regularizing the covariance structure have complexity $\mathcal{O}(Bd^2)$.
+Additionally, the complexity of our method is constant with respect to the number of views used (though the feature extraction phase is linear in the number of views), while pairwise similarity metrics have complexity that is quadratic in the number of views.
+It is also worth noting that doing implicit compression by maximizing $||\boldsymbol{C}||_{*}$ offers an advantage in computational complexity relative to explicit compression.
+This is because evaluating a term such as $\sum_{b=1}^{B}||\boldsymbol{Z}_b||_{*}$ has computational complexity of $\mathcal{O}(B^2d \times \text{min}(B, d))$.